 Though Beagles belong to the hound group and thus excel at hunting, this doesn’t mean they don’t have a soft side.
 They’re adored for their kind features and loving temperament.
-It’s the reason they make such great family dogs, especially with kids.
+It’s why Beagles make such great family dogs, especially with kids.

-They are energetic without being too much of a handful, so owners don’t need to worry about them getting out of control.
+They are energetic without being too much of a handful.
+Owners don’t need to worry about them getting out of control.
 Their high IQ leads them to enjoy games that include some mental exercise, especially if they get a chance to use their amazing sense of smell.

 The Beagle’s popularity has even seeped into pop culture, with the famous character Snoopy from the “Peanuts” series being a beagle.
 I know, the resemblance is a bit far-fetched, but we’ll just take Peanuts creator Charles M. Schulz’s word for it.

 Highlights: Easy-going, Gentle, Stubborn

 Few dogs are as iconic as the Bloodhound.
-Anyone who grew up watching Disney’s The Fox and the Hound will recognize the dog’s drooping ears and wrinkly jowls.
+Kids who grew up with Disney’s The Fox and the Hound will recognize the dog’s drooping ears and wrinkly jowls.
 And with a reputation as the “Sherlock Holmes” of dogs, there’s no doubting their popularity.

 While they were also historically bred for hunting, since the Middle Ages they have also been used for tracking people such as criminals on the run!
-Their formidable noses are estimated to be more than 1,000 times more powerful than a human’s.
+Their noses are estimated to be more than 1,000 times more powerful than a human’s.

 Good luck hiding if they’ve picked up your scent!
 All they need are a few cells and they will be on your trail.
 But despite all this, they’re very gentle dogs with a naturally sweet and loving demeanor.
 Though, their sense of smell often leads them to trouble.